Dudbridge to Stroud Cycle Track and Gas Works

 Old capstan on the Didbridge to Stroud railway line

-This all dates back to the days of the gas works in the 1930s that were just off Chesnut Lane.
+This dates back to the days of the gas works in the 1930s that were just off Chestnut Lane.
 The gas works were supplied with coal that was delivered by the railway.

 I’m assuming that coal for both processes were delivered to the gas station via the railway.

 The metal drums along the side of the cycle path are capstans and were in what was known as ‘The Gas Works Sidings’.
-Trucks of coal were pulled along the sidings by ropes or chains that were wrapped around the capstans.
-The capstans were powered by electricity, which made them rotate.
+Trucks of coal were pulled along the sidings by ropes or chains that were wrapped around the capstans that had an electric motor in them.

-Trucks were pulled onto what was then a turntable, the remains of which are in the photo.
+Trucks of coal were pulled onto what was then a turntable, the remains of which are in the photo below.

 Old turntable on the Dudbridge to Stroud railway line